fabiancrx/dart_algorithms/README.md

 #### Representations

-We represent graphs (most commonly) with adjacency matrices or adjacency lists.
+We represent graphs most commonly either with adjacency matrices or adjacency lists.

 For any graph given v vertices and e edges:

 | Operation/Representation | Adjacency Matrix | Adjacency List |